LLNL/RAJA/docs/sphinx/user_guide/feature/iteration_spaces.rst

 (re)order, etc. loop iterates.
 Here, we introduce RAJA index and iteration space concepts and types.

+More extensive examples of RAJA iteration space usage can be found in the :ref:`indexset-label` and :ref:`vertexsum-label` sections of the tutorial.

 .. note:: All types described here are located in the RAJA namespace.

 -------